asnazizi/MazeGameCPP/README.md

     - Tic-Tac-Toe mini game
     - Word Jumble mini game
     - Math mini game

 6) Others
-    - Easy quick start as main program compiles all mini-games automatically
+    - Easy quick start as main program compiles all mini-games automatically using system() command.
+    - Multiple mini games allowing different interactions between user and program
-    - Possible errors in user input/file compilation/file execution foreseen and measures in place
+    - Possible errors in user input/file compilation/file execution foreseen and measures in place.

 Compilation and Execution Instructions:
 1) Download all included files (.txt .cpp) in src directory.
 Ensure their placement in same directory.
 2) Compile "maze.cpp" file using "g++ -pedantic-errors -std=c++11 maze.cpp -o maze".
 3) Execute game by inputting "./maze" in console.

+Notes:
+- Server used for testing is academy21
+- Sample I/O files may be located in sample directory